GenericName1911/SC2FLA-FOSS-Edition/README.md

 ## Features

 This FOSS edition builds on Daniil's last public SC2FLA version.
 It adds **basic compatibility with newer SC formats** and offers **extended support** for SC2FLA.
-It **does not** have advanced features from the paid version, but it is a usable solution for those needing basic conversion capabilities.
+It **does not** have advanced features from the [Paid Version](https://ko-fi.com/scworkshop/tiers), but it is a usable solution for those needing basic conversion capabilities.
 It supports:

 - Basic `.sc` to `.fla` conversion
 - Minor Bug fixes